traPtitech/traefik-forward-auth/README.md

 2. `auth-host` is also subdomain of same `cookie-domain`

 Please note: For Auth Host mode to work, you must ensure that requests to your auth-host are routed to the traefik-forward-auth container, as demonstrated with the service labels in the [docker-compose-auth.yml](examples/traefik-v2/swarm/docker-compose-auth-host.yml) example and the [ingressroute resource](examples/traefik-v2/kubernetes/advanced-separate-pod/traefik-forward-auth/ingress.yaml) in a kubernetes example.

-### Logging in

-The service provides an endpoint to allow users to explicitly login.
-This is useful for routes in which the auth action is `soft-auth`.

-You can set `redirect` query parameter to redirect on login (defaults to `/`).

 ### Logging Out